 To set up a Salesforce ServiceNow integration, you need to first install Exalate on both sides.

-Once done, you can configure it to share the incoming and outgoing information on each side independently of one another.
-After that, you can start your synchronization.
+Once done, you can follow this guide to configure it and share the incoming and outgoing information on each side independently of one another.

 Step 1: Install Exalate on Salesforce

-At this point, you’ll need to decide where to install Salesforce: either “Install in This Org” or in a Sandbox org.
-I personally chose to install it in this org.
+Once set, you’ll need to decide where to install Salesforce: either “Install in This Org” or in a Sandbox org.

 After making your selection, scroll down to the bottom of the screen and agree to the terms and conditions.
 Then, simply press “Confirm and Install”.